How To Dry & Preserve Flowers Inside Books

 Open the chosen book to a clean, dry page.
 Carefully arrange the flowers on the page, ensuring they do not overlap.

-Leave sufficient space between each bloom to prevent sticking or smudging during the pressing process.
+Leave space between each bloom to prevent sticking or smudging during the pressing process.

 7. Closing and Securing the Books

-Gently close the book, ensuring that the flowers remain in their designated positions.
+Gently close the book, making sure that the flowers remain in their positions.

 To apply additional pressure and aid in the flattening process, place more books or a heavy object on top of the closed book.